 Unique Considerations

-- Emotional Sensitivity: Addressing hoarding situations often involves strong emotional attachments to items.
-It's crucial to approach the cleanup with empathy and understanding.
+- Sensitivity to Emotional Attachment: Individuals who hoard may have strong emotional ties to their possessions.
+It's important to approach the cleanup process with compassion and understanding.

 Special Equipment